-Let's say you've got access to a double-sized lot that is covered with parking spaces and (pretty much) ignored by the owner.
+Let's say you've got access to a double-sized lot that's covered with parking spaces and (pretty much) ignored by the owner.
 We'll assume a temperate climate for now.
 We'll assume that the temperature never goes below 45 degrees Farenheit in the time that you're working.

 So let's say that in one day you go with friends and pick up a few hundred used bricks somewhere.
 Perhaps you found them on freecycle.
 This is your starting gun since it can take months to get that cheap load of bricks.
 That night or soon thereafter, you all go to Home Despot and buy 80 cinder blocks and various other supplies.